 Common symptoms include:

-The goal of surgery for maxillary fractures is to restore the normal contour of the facial skeleton and to ensure that a patient’s jaw or bite functions as normally as possible.
-Many techniques can be used to access the fractures and may include incisions through the mouth or gums or in more extensive fractures, incisions in the hairline.
+The goal of surgery for maxillary fractures is to restore the facial skeleton’s normal contour and ensure that a patient’s jaw or bite functions as normally as possible.
+Many techniques can be used to access the fractures and may include incisions through the mouth or gums or, in more extensive fractures, incisions in the hairline.
 Once fractured bones are moved back into place and stabilized, plates and screws can be utilized to keep the bones from moving again.

 Common symptoms include:

 The ideal time to repair jaw fractures is 7-10 days after the injury.
-Sometimes your doctor will prescribe antibiotics for you to take prior to surgery if the fracture extends to inside of the mouth.
+Sometimes your doctor will prescribe antibiotics for you to take before surgery if the fracture extends to the inside of the mouth.

-Treatment options depend of the individual and the extent of the fracture.
+Treatment options depend on the individual and the extent of the fracture.
 The goal of surgery is to re-approximate the teeth to the pre-injury position.
-This may involve maxillomandibular fixation (MMF), which fixes the upper teeth to the lower teeth for an extended period of time while the fracture heals.
+It may involve maxillomandibular fixation (MMF), which fixes the upper teeth to the lower teeth for an extended period while the fracture heals.
 Patients must maintain a diet of liquids only during this time.
 Other options include open rigid fixation, which involves stabilizing the fracture with titanium plates and screws.
 The incisions can be made either through the mouth or hidden in a jaw or neck crease.

-After surgery, your doctor will likely place you on an antibiotic and/or an oral rinse.
+After surgery, your doctor will likely place you on an antibiotic and an oral rinse.
 You will also need to maintain a soft diet while the fracture heals.